Toggle menu

 Foreign nationals

-This is the case even if they have lived in the UK for many years.
+A person is not entitled to register to vote if they are a foreign national even if they have lived in England for many years.

 Overseas electors